 4 Must-Haves for Data Governance Success in Financial Services

 Financial services companies invariably make use of a wide range of information, often stored in different systems.
-As a result, most companies in the industry operate within the context of a highly complex data environment.
+As a result, most companies in the industry operate within the context of a highly complex data environment with the need for financial services data governance.

 Financial services data flow between multiple complex systems.
 In many organizations, mainframes often provide the backbone.
 Over the past two decades, transaction processing has been extended to incorporate online banking.
 Later, mobile applications were added to the mix, offering even greater customer convenience.
 Credit card and debit card transactions further complicate the picture, requiring real-time data exchange with outside parties.